skc4/llm_finetuning/README.md

 ## Data Preparation

-1. **Collection**: Gather high-quality, diverse data relevant to your task.
+1. **Collection**: Use Lamini dataset to finetune LLM model to act as company specific question and answer model.
-2. **Concatenation and Prompting**: Organize your data with appropriate prompt templates.
+2. **Concatenation and Prompting**: Use question and answer prompt templates.
 3. **Tokenization**: Convert text data into numerical tokens using the correct tokenizer.
-4. **Splitting**: Divide your dataset into training and testing sets.
+4. **Splitting**: Divide the dataset into training and testing sets.

 ## Training